-Mr. Kuwayti has more than 25 years of experience in intellectual property and other complex, high-stakes commercial litigation and trials.
-His cases have involved a broad range of technology industries, including software, semiconductor, Internet, and medical device.
+Ken has more than 25 years of experience in intellectual property and other complex, high-stakes commercial litigation and trials.
+His cases have involved a broad range of technology industries, including software, semiconductor, Internet, and medical devices.

-Mr. Kuwayti has successfully brought, and defended, numerous trade secret cases in state and federal court.
-Mr. Kuwayti was a member of the team that successfully tried a recent high profile smartphone case leading to a jury verdict of over $900 million.
+Ken has successfully brought and defended numerous trade secret cases in state and federal court.
+He was a member of the team that successfully tried a recent high-profile smartphone case leading to a jury verdict of over $900 million.

-Mr. Kuwayti also represented the University of California in patent litigation against a leading life sciences company over a pioneering patent involving human growth hormone.
-The resulting $200 million settlement, reached after a six-week jury trial, remains one of the top 10 settlements in any biotechnology patent case in the United States.
+He also represented the University of California in patent litigation against a leading life sciences company over a pioneering patent involving human growth hormone.
+The resulting $200 million settlement, reached after a six-week jury trial, remains one of the top-ten settlements in any biotechnology patent case in the United States.

-Mr. Kuwayti also represents public companies and their officers and directors in securities class actions, shareholder derivative suits, internal investigations, and SEC proceedings.
-Mr. Kuwayti frequently litigates disputes arising out of mergers and acquisitions and other strategic transactions.
-In addition, he represents privately funded and emerging companies in disputes over corporate governance and breaches of fiduciary duty, as well as in disputes between boards of directors, investors, partners, and founders.
+Ken also represents public companies and their officers and directors in securities class actions, shareholder derivative suits, internal investigations, and SEC proceedings.
+He frequently litigates disputes arising out of mergers and acquisitions and other strategic transactions.
+In addition, he represents privately funded and emerging companies in disputes over corporate governance and breaches of fiduciary duty, as well as in disputes among boards of directors, investors, partners, and founders.

-A significant part of Mr. Kuwayti’s practice involves pre-litigation counseling for companies seeking to avoid litigation and/or to better prepare themselves for litigation that may arise.
+A significant part of Ken’s practice involves pre-litigation counseling for companies seeking to avoid litigation and/or to better prepare themselves for litigation that may arise.
 He has extensive experience in arbitration and mediation proceedings.

 Iconix, Inc. v.
 Tokuda(Northern District of California) Obtained preliminary injunction on behalf of Iconix against former employees who developed software code and launched website while working for the company.
 The case settled on favorable terms shortly thereafter.
 The opinion has become a leading case in the area of copyright infringement and the rights of companies to work created by employees using company resources.